-- 17. PIB is responsible for tracking all documented cases of redirection for BWC violations and reviewing them.
-When PIB determines that a member has exceeded his or her allotment of documented redirection for BWC violations, or that redirection was not appropriate in a specific case, PIB shall immediately initiate a formal disciplinary investigation and inform the reporting supervisor. - 18.
-PIB shall track repeat BWC violations, compile and analyze data to identify trends, issue monthly Status Conference reports, and make recommendations for policy modifications accordingly.
+- 15. PIB is responsible for tracking all documented cases of non-disciplinary counseling for BWC violations and reviewing them.
+When PIB determines that a member has exceeded his or her allotment of documented non-disciplinary counseling for BWC violations, or that non-disciplinary counseling was not appropriate in a specific case, PIB shall immediately initiate a formal disciplinary investigation and inform the reporting supervisor. - PIB shall track repeat BWC violations, compile and analyze data to identify trends, issue monthly Status Conference reports, and make recommendations for policy modifications accordingly.